Skip to content

 Common Misuses and Pitfalls

-Before diving into embedded trade-offs, let's take stock of a few common misuse patterns of shared_ptr.
-We've fallen into these "pitfalls" more than once ourselves, and we hope readers can avoid them in advance.
+Before diving into embedded trade-offs, let's inventory several common misuse patterns of shared_ptr.
+I've stepped in these "potholes" more than once myself, and I hope readers can avoid them early.

-Misuse 1: Creating a second control block with shared_ptr(this).
+Misuse 1: Using new to create a second control block.
 This is the most fatal error.
-If you write std::shared_ptr<T>(this) in a member function of an object already managed by a shared_ptr, the compiler creates a brand-new control block with the reference count starting at 1.
-The result is two independent control blocks managing the same object—when both shared_ptr instances are destroyed, the object is deleted twice.
+If you write std::shared_ptr<Widget>(this) inside a member function of an object already managed by a shared_ptr, the compiler creates a brand new control block with a reference count starting at 1.
+The result is two independent control blocks managing the same object—when both shared_ptrs are destroyed, the object is deleted twice.
 The correct approach is to inherit from enable_shared_from_this and call shared_from_this().

-Misuse 2: Exposing ownership intent in interfaces via shared_ptr.
-If you write a function void process(std::shared_ptr<Foo> foo), the signature itself implies "I want to share ownership with you."
-But often, the function just wants to use the object and doesn't need to hold it.
-In this scenario, passing Foo& or Foo* is more appropriate—it doesn't imply ownership, and it avoids the overhead of reference counting.
+Misuse 2: Exposing shared_ptr ownership intent in interfaces.
+If you write a function void func(std::shared_ptr<Widget>), the signature itself implies "I want to share ownership with you."
+But often, the function just wants to use the object, not hold it.
+In these scenarios, passing Widget& or Widget* is more appropriate—no ownership implication, no reference count overhead.

-Misuse 3: Using shared_ptr to manage objects that "don't need sharing".
-Some teams use shared_ptr to manage all heap objects just to save effort—"after all, shared_ptr can manage anything."
-This leads to blurred ownership semantics (everyone holds it means no one is responsible), degraded performance (atomic operations everywhere), and an increased risk of circular references.
-Our experience is: 90% of objects should be managed by unique_ptr, and only the 10% that genuinely need sharing should use shared_ptr.
+Misuse 3: Using shared_ptr to manage objects that "don't need sharing."
+Some teams use shared_ptr for all heap objects for convenience—"shared_ptr can handle anything."
+This leads to fuzzy ownership semantics (everyone holds it, so no one is responsible), degraded performance (atomic operations everywhere), and increased risk of circular references.
+My experience is: 90% of objects should be managed by unique_ptr, only 10% that truly need sharing should use shared_ptr.

-Misuse 4: Ignoring the difference between make_shared and new. make_shared merges the object and the control block into a single allocation, but this also means the object's destruction and the control block's release don't happen at the same moment—when all shared_ptr instances are destroyed, the object is destructed, but if weak_ptr instances are still alive, the entire memory block (including the space occupied by the object) won't be released until all weak_ptr instances are also destroyed.
-For large objects, this can lead to a phenomenon where "no one is using it, but the memory isn't returned."
-If you expect long-lived weak_ptr instances, using std::shared_ptr<T>(new T(...)) to allocate the object and the control block separately might be more appropriate.
+Misuse 4: Ignoring the difference between make_shared and new. make_shared merges the object and control block in a single allocation, but this also means the object's destruction and the control block's release don't happen at the same time—when all shared_ptrs are destroyed, the object is destructed, but if weak_ptrs are still alive, the entire memory block (including the object's space) isn't released until all weak_ptrs are destroyed.
+For large objects, this can lead to a situation where "no one is using it, but memory isn't returned."
+If you expect long-lived weak_ptrs, using new to allocate the object and control block separately might be better.

 Systemic Consequences of shared_ptr Abuse

-Earlier, we went through common misuse patterns of shared_ptr one by one, but the severity of the problem goes far beyond "making a mistake somewhere."
-When shared_ptr is systematically abused in a codebase, it brings architectural-level chronic poison—not the kind of acute error that fails to compile, but a progressive rot that makes the codebase gradually unmaintainable, unreasonably complex, and unoptimizable.
-We've seen more than one project fall into this quagmire because "all objects are managed by shared_ptr," and fixing it often requires large-scale refactoring.
+We've inventoried common misuse patterns of shared_ptr, but the severity goes beyond just "writing something wrong somewhere."
+When shared_ptr is systematically abused in a codebase, it brings chronic poison at the architectural level—not the acute kind of error that prevents compilation, but a progressive rot that makes the codebase unmaintainable, unreasonable, and unoptimizable.
+I've seen more than one project fall into this quagmire because "all objects are managed with `shared_ptr," and fixing it often requires massive refactoring.

 Collapse of the Ownership Model

-In a healthy design, every object should have a clear owner—"who created it, who destroys it, and whose decision determines its lifetime"—these questions should be answered clearly during the design phase.
-But when you use shared_ptr everywhere, the answer to these questions becomes "who knows, it'll naturally be destroyed when the reference count reaches zero."
-It sounds convenient, but the price is that you lose control over the object's lifetime: you cannot guarantee the object is alive at any specific moment (because other holders might release it at any time), nor can you guarantee the object is destroyed at any specific moment (because there might be holders you don't know about still referencing it).
-This state of "nobody is responsible" is remarkably similar to the problems caused by an overabundance of global variables.
+In a healthy design, every object should have a clear owner—"who created it, who destroys it, who decides its lifecycle"—these questions should be answered in the design phase.
+But when you use shared_ptr everywhere, the answer becomes "who knows?
+It gets destroyed when the count hits zero."
+It sounds convenient, but the cost is losing control over the object's lifecycle: you can't guarantee the object is alive at any specific moment (because other holders might release it), nor can you guarantee it is destroyed at any specific moment (because unknown holders might still be referencing it).
+This "nobody's responsible" state is similar to the problems caused by global variable proliferation.

-In his C++Now talk, Sean Parent aptly compared abusing shared_ptr to implicit global variables—any code holding a shared_ptr participates in the object's lifetime management, a characteristic strikingly similar to global variables being "accessible anywhere and capable of having their lifetime extended from anywhere."
-A more practical problem is that once your public interface returns a shared_ptr, all callers are forced to use shared_ptr, even if they just want to temporarily borrow the object.
-You deprive callers of the right to choose their ownership model—a better approach is to return unique_ptr (callers can freely release() it to a raw pointer) or a raw pointer/reference (for non-owning access).
+Sean Parent, in his C++Now talk, aptly compared abusing shared_ptr to implicit global variables—any code holding a shared_ptr participates in the object's lifecycle management, which is strikingly similar to global variables' "accessible anywhere, lifetime can be extended anywhere" characteristic.
+A more practical problem is that once your public interface returns a shared_ptr, all callers are forced to use shared_ptr, even if they just want to borrow the object temporarily.
+You deprive the caller of the right to choose the ownership model—a better approach is to return unique_ptr (the caller can freely move it to shared_ptr) or a raw pointer/reference (non-owning access).

 Cache Line Contention Under Multithreading

-This problem doesn't appear at all in single-threaded code, but it becomes very glaring in multithreaded scenarios.
-The control block of a shared_ptr stores the strong reference count and the weak reference count.
-These two atomic counters are usually in the same control block and likely share the same cache line (typically 64 bytes).
-When multiple threads frequently copy and destroy shared_ptr instances pointing to the same object, every thread's atomic modification to the reference count causes that cache line to bounce back and forth between different cores—even if these threads are operating on their own independent shared_ptr instances, as long as they point to the same object, they compete for the cache line of the same control block.
+This issue doesn't appear in single-threaded code at all, but becomes glaring in multi-threaded scenarios.
+The control block of shared_ptr stores both strong and weak reference counts.
+These two atomic counters are typically in the same control block and likely share the same cache line (usually 64 bytes).
+When multiple threads frequently copy and destroy shared_ptrs pointing to the same object, every atomic modification of the reference count by any thread causes that cache line to bounce between cores—even if these threads are operating on their own independent shared_ptr instances, as long as they point to the same object, they compete for the same control block's cache line.

 Talking isn't enough; let's run a test.
-The following benchmark program (Google Benchmark) builds a thread-safe producer-consumer queue, passing messages via raw pointers and shared_ptr respectively.
-The test environment is the author's Windows WSL2 Arch Linux, AMD Ryzen 7 5800H (14 threads), GCC 15.2, compiled with CMake Release mode.
-The results are as follows:
+The benchmark program below (shared_ptr_benchmark.cpp) builds a thread-safe producer-consumer queue, passing messages using raw pointers and shared_ptr respectively.
+The test environment is my Windows WSL2 Arch Linux, AMD Ryzen 7 5800H (14 threads), GCC 15.2, C++23 Release build.
+Results are as follows:

 shared_ptr10,000~35 ms+15-20%

-A 15-20% overhead might be even more significant in real-world applications, because our test used a mutex-protected queue, and the mutex overhead masks some of the shared_ptr overhead.
-In lock-free queues or higher-concurrency scenarios (like the 8 threads in the original test), the overhead of shared_ptr becomes even more pronounced.
-The source of this overhead is clear: every shared_ptr copy atomically increments the reference count, and every destruction atomically decrements it—in scenarios where multiple threads simultaneously operate on the same control block, these atomic operations trigger cache line contention.
-It can be ignored in low-concurrency, low-throughput scenarios, but must be treated with extreme caution on high-concurrency hot paths.
+The 15-20% overhead might be more significant in real applications because our test used a mutex-protected queue, and mutex overhead masks part of the shared_ptr cost.
+In lock-free queues or higher concurrency scenarios (like 8 threads in the original test), the overhead of shared_ptr becomes even more obvious.
+The source of this overhead is clear: every shared_ptr copy requires an atomic increment of the reference count, and every destruction requires an atomic decrement—in multi-threaded scenarios where multiple threads operate on the same control block, these atomic operations cause cache line contention.
+It can be ignored in low-concurrency, low-throughput scenarios, but be cautious on high-concurrency hot paths.

-When an object leaks due to circular references, you won't get any error messages—the reference count of the shared_ptr will never reach zero, and the object just quietly sits on the heap occupying memory.
-No crashes, no assertion failures, no logs telling you "hey, this object leaked."
-You might only notice the problem when memory usage continuously grows, and then you need tools like Valgrind or AddressSanitizer to locate the leak.
-What's worse is that circular references are often not simple loops between two objects, but complex dependency graphs involving multiple objects—A holds B, B holds C, and C holds A—tracking the reference chain in such cases is a very painful endeavor.
+When an object leaks due to circular references, you won't get any error message—the shared_ptr reference count never reaches zero, so the object sits quietly on the heap, occupying memory.
+No crash, no assertion failure, no logs telling you "hey, this object leaked."
+You might only notice the problem when memory usage keeps growing, and then need tools like Valgrind or AddressSanitizer to locate the leak.
+Worse still, circular references are often not simple loops between two objects, but complex dependency graphs involving multiple objects—A holds B, B holds C, C holds A—tracking the reference chain itself is very painful.

-In contrast, the exclusive ownership model of unique_ptr makes circular references impossible at compile time (you cannot construct a valid exclusive ownership cycle), which is a huge advantage at the design level.
-If you find yourself needing to use weak_ptr extensively to break circular references, that in itself is a strong signal: there is a problem with your ownership model design, and you should re-examine the dependencies between objects rather than patching things up everywhere with weak_ptr.
+In contrast, the exclusive ownership model of unique_ptr makes circular references impossible at compile time (you cannot construct a valid exclusive ownership ring), which is its huge advantage at the design level.
+If you find yourself needing extensive use of weak_ptr to break circular references, that itself is a strong signal: your ownership model design has issues, and you should re-examine the dependencies between objects rather than patching everywhere with weak_ptr.

-This problem is particularly common in asynchronous programming, and the bugs it causes are extremely difficult to track down.
-Suppose object A holds a Timer, and the Timer's callback captures A's shared_ptr.
-When A is reset in the main thread, the Timer thread ironically becomes A's sole holder—A's lifetime gets "inverted" onto the Timer thread.
-If the Timer's destructor needs to join the thread it resides on (std::jthread does exactly this), it triggers a std::system_error: a thread attempting to join itself, which is undefined behavior.
-The root cause of this type of bug lies in shared_ptr letting you "be too lazy to think about ownership"—you thought you released A, but the callback is still secretly holding onto it in the shadows.
-The correct approach is to clarify lifetime constraints during the design phase: if A's destruction depends on the Timer thread ending, then A must be destroyed before the Timer, using unique_ptr's exclusive semantics to express this constraint.
+This problem is particularly common in asynchronous programming and extremely difficult to debug.
+Suppose Object A holds a Timer, and the Timer's callback captures A's shared_ptr.
+When A is reset in the main thread, the Timer thread becomes the sole owner of A—A's lifecycle is "inverted" onto the Timer thread.
+If the Timer's destructor needs to join the thread it resides on (as std::jthread does), it triggers a deadlock: a thread tries to join itself.
+This is undefined behavior.
+The root of this bug lies in shared_ptr letting you be "too lazy to think about ownership"—you thought you released A, but the callback is still holding onto it in the shadows.
+The correct approach is to define lifecycle constraints at the design stage: if A's destruction depends on the Timer thread ending, then A must be destroyed before the Timer, using unique_ptr's exclusive semantics to express this constraint.

-When you drop a shared_ptr, you cannot be sure whether this is the last one—the object might be destroyed in this drop, or it might continue to live because other holders still exist.
+When you drop a shared_ptr, you can't be sure if it's the last one—the object might be destroyed in this drop, or it might survive because other holders exist.
 This means the timing of the destructor call is unpredictable, and the destruction order is undefined.
-In real-time systems, this is especially dangerous: if you drop a shared_ptr in an audio callback, an interrupt service routine (ISR), or any code path with real-time requirements, and it happens to be the last holder, the triggered destructor could bring unacceptable latency—heap deallocation, file I/O, and log writes are all non-deterministic, time-consuming operations.
-Timur Doumler proposed a clever deferred_deleter approach when discussing C++ audio development: periodically cleaning up shared_ptr instances that might need destruction on a low-priority thread, ensuring destructors are never triggered on real-time threads.
-But ultimately, if you had used unique_ptr with explicit lifetime management during the design phase, you wouldn't need this workaround at all.
+In real-time systems, this is especially dangerous: if you drop a shared_ptr in an audio callback, interrupt service routine (ISR), or any code path with real-time requirements, and it happens to be the last holder, the triggered destructor could bring unacceptable latency—heap deallocation, file I/O, log writing—these are all non-deterministic, time-consuming operations.
+Timur Doumler proposed a clever defer_destruction scheme when discussing C++ audio development: periodically clean up shared_ptrs that might need destruction on a low-priority thread, ensuring real-time threads never trigger destruction.
+But ultimately, if you used unique_ptr with explicit lifecycle management at the design stage, you wouldn't need such workarounds at all.

 Practical Selection Guide: When to Use shared_ptr

-Before discussing embedded trade-offs, let's do a practical, results-oriented selection analysis.
-Many people hesitate between unique_ptr and shared_ptr, but the judgment criterion is actually very simple—ask yourself one question: Does this object need to be jointly owned by multiple independent modules?
+Before discussing embedded trade-offs, let's do a practical, decision-oriented analysis.
+Many people hesitate between unique_ptr and shared_ptr, but the judgment criteria are simple—ask yourself one question: Does this object need to be jointly owned by multiple independent modules?

-If the answer is "no"—the object's lifetime is determined by a clear "owner," and other modules just temporarily borrow it—then use unique_ptr + raw pointer/reference passing.
+If the answer is "No"—the object's lifecycle is determined by a clear "owner," and other modules just borrow it temporarily—use unique_ptr + raw pointers/references for passing.
 This covers the vast majority of scenarios.

-If the answer is "yes"—multiple modules genuinely need to independently decide "I am still using this object," and no single module can claim "I am the sole owner"—then use shared_ptr.
+If the answer is "Yes"—multiple modules genuinely need to independently decide "I'm still using this object," and no module can claim "I am the only owner"—then use shared_ptr.

-Typical applicable scenarios for shared_ptr include: shared modules in a plugin system (multiple components might depend on the same plugin instance simultaneously, and none can unload it prematurely), shared state in asynchronous callback chains (multiple futures/callbacks need to keep the state alive until they complete), and shared nodes in trees or graphs (multiple parent nodes referencing the same child node).
+Typical shared_ptr use cases include: shared modules in plugin systems (multiple components may depend on the same plugin instance simultaneously, no one can unload it prematurely), shared state in asynchronous callback chains (multiple futures/callbacks need to keep the state alive until they complete), shared nodes in trees or graphs (multiple parents reference the same child).

-Typical scenarios where you should not use shared_ptr include: passing function parameters (passing by reference is enough), the sole owner of an object (use unique_ptr), and simple caches (use weak_ptr to observe, unique_ptr to hold).
+Typical scenarios where you should not use shared_ptr include: function parameter passing (passing a reference is enough), objects with a unique owner (use unique_ptr), simple caches (use weak_ptr to observe, unique_ptr to hold).

 Let's look at a specific design decision example—implementing a simple task scheduler: